mukund20/UPSTAC-App-Deployment-/README.md

 The back end of this application is written in Java, while the front end uses the React framework.
 And the database is built on MySQL.

+The code is not mine.
+I am just deploying this application to AWS EC2.(  Manual Deployment)